mentum/lambdaws/README.md

 Lambdaws will __not__:
 - Alter your function or module
-- Re-upload the function on every calls
+- Re-upload the function on every call
 - Add much overhead

 ## Installation